Battle of Rennell Island: Aftermath

 The Japanese widely publicized the results of the engagement, claiming to have sunk a battleship and three cruisers.
 The U.S. on the other hand, tried to conceal the loss of Chicago from the public for some time, with Admiral Chester Nimitz threatening to "shoot" any of his staff who leaked the loss of Chicago to the press.
 Halsey and Nimitz blamed Giffen for the defeat and wrote this in Giffen's official performance report for the period.
 The defeat and resulting recriminations did not affect Giffen's career; he continued to lead Allied battleship and cruiser task forces in the Pacific until 1944 and was later promoted to vice admiral.

 With Japanese aircraft engaged with TF 18, the Allied transports completed their mission of replacing the remaining marines on Guadalcanal over the last two days in January 1943.
 During this time, the other Allied task forces, including the two fleet carrier task forces, took station in the Coral Sea, in anticipation of an expected Japanese offensive in the southern Solomons.

 With TF 18 forced to retreat, very few Allied naval forces were left in the immediate Guadalcanal area, allowing the Japanese to retrieve most of their remaining ground forces from Guadalcanal over three nights between 2 and 7 February 1943.
+This left any remaining Allied ships in the area highly exposed to Japanese attacks.
+Because the Allies believed that the Japanese were not evacuating, but actually sending in more reinforcements, U.S. destroyers and troop transports were proceeding with normal amphibious operations in western Guadalcanal despite losing the heavy firepower of TF 18.
+The destroyer De Haven was sunk by Japanese planes with 167 men killed and the destroyer Nicholas was slightly damaged and suffered two killed.
+Three PT boats, PT-37, PT-111, and PT-123, were sunk by Japanese forces on the same day as the sinking of De Haven with the loss of 15 sailors.
 The Allies were not aware of the Japanese withdrawal until it was over, but the evacuation of 11,000 starving troops and the loss of one cruiser became a footnote to the securing of Henderson Field and Guadalcanal, which provided the air support springboard to successfully complete the Solomon Islands campaign, a major turning point in the Pacific War.